Resigning from your job

 Retiring from the University

-If you are retiring from the University, follow all of the stages in the resigning section above.
+If you are retiring from the University, you need to follow all of the stages in the resigning section.

-In addition, if you are considering retirement and are a member of an occupational pension scheme, contact the Pensions Office at least 8-10 weeks before you intend to retire from the University.
+In addition, if you are considering retirement and are a member of an occupational pension scheme, contact the Pensions Office at least eight to ten weeks before you intend to retire from the University.
 This will allow the Pensions Office time to discuss your options with you, and undertake a benefits forecast if you wish.